kraxarn/spotify-qt/readme.md

 which can be configured from within the app.
 Also like other clients, controlling music playback requires Spotify Premium.

-**Note that the project is currently under a major refactoring, which means that the master branch may be buggier than usual, and using the stable branch is highly recommended!**
+Note that the project is undergoing some refactoring in preparation for v4.0.
+This won't affect the overall experience, but the changes for each release might be smaller than usual, due to it not being worth noting the underlying changes.

 Check out the [spotify-qt-quick](https://github.com/kraxarn/spotify-qt-quick) repo if you're interested in a Qt Quick UI.